kevman3d/ZXSpeccy-z80-projects/README.md

 ## Miscellaneous files
 The following files are examples, snapshots or other non-code files.
 These are in the root of the respository as they require commandline (local machine) to move them to a subfolder.
 - **centipede.png** : Example UDG graphic PNG file (see Tools for the script to read and process this)
+- Note that each of the snapshot files also have short screen recording videos associated with them.
 - **centipede_WIP_200418.sna** : WIP - ZX Spectrum snapshot (.sna) (20-04-18).
 Player/Centipede/Score/Bullet functionality.
 - **centipede_WIP_230418.sna** : WIP - ZX Spectrum snapshot (.sna) (23-04-18).
 Dropping 'flea' added.
 - **centipede_WIP_240418.sna** : WIP - ZX Spectrum snapshot (.sna) (23-04-18).
 Scorpion added.
 - **centipede_WIP_010518.sna** : WIP - ZX Spectrum snapshot (.sna) (01-05-18).
 Spider added.
 Mostly ready to go! (exciting)
+- **centipede_WIP_080518.sna** : WIP - ZX Spectrum snapshot (.sna) (01-05-18).
+Various game speed controls added.
+More playable.
 - **1986_KP_Centipede_design.pdf** : Scanned hand-written notebook plan
 - **centipede_example_demo.sna** : ZX Spectrum snapshot (.sna) that can be loaded in an emulator and run for _centiblock_ demo.
 - **spiderDemo_centiblock_test.sna** : ZX Spectrum snapshot (.sna) to load and run the _centiblock_ spider code.